Biden Slams Trump Response to Russian Hack of Federal Agencies

 (CN) — President-elect Joe Biden forecast a bipartisan approach to solve problems created by the pandemic in the beginning stages of his presidency during a speech Tuesday while reserving a sharp rebuke of President Donald Trump for his failure to guard against and respond to a cybersecurity breach of federal agencies.

 “This assault happened on Donald Trump’s watch,” Biden said.
-“It is still his responsibility as president to defend the American public interest for the next four weeks but rest assured that even if he does not take this seriously, I will.”
+“It is still his responsibility as president to defend American interests for the next four weeks but rest assured that even if he does not take this seriously, I will.”

 Experts have not released a full report, but many believe the attack was perpetrated by a Russian intelligence-backed hacking group called Cozy Bear.
 Begun in March, the hack went undetected for several months and has compromised several U.S. federal agencies and their employees.